MatiasRoje/macos-shortcut-scripts/README.md

 ## What it does:

-This setup lets you press **Right ⌘ + [1–7]** to toggle your favorite apps:
+This setup lets you press **Right ⌘ + [1–8]** to toggle your favorite apps:

-- 1 → WezTerm
+- Right ⌘+1 → WezTerm
-- 2 → Firefox
+- Right ⌘+2 → Firefox
-- 3 → Slack
+- Right ⌘+3 → Slack
-- 4 → Cursor
+- Right ⌘+4 → Windsurf
-- 5 → Freelens
+- Right ⌘+5 → Freelens
-- 6 → Finder
+- Right ⌘+6 → Finder
-- 7 → Google Chrome
+- Right ⌘+7 → Google Chrome
-- 8 → Postman
+- Right ⌘+8 → Postman

 If the app is running, it gets focus.
 If not, it's launched.